codelab-fun/codelab/docs/CONTRIBUTING.md

 #### Submitting a Report

-Feedback form submissions are magically converted to [GitHub issues](https://guides.github.com/features/issues/).
+Feedback form submissions are magically converted to [GitHub issues](https://guides.github.com/features/issues/) by codelab team members.

-- Include a clear and descriptive header that summarizes the issue
 - Make sure you explain the problem and include any relevant details
 - Describe the steps you followed to encounter the issue if you can remember them
 - Explain what behavior you expected to see instead